tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

+---
-# Yomichan and EPWING dictionaries
+title: Yomichan and EPWING dictionaries
+date: 1607878153
+tags: [dictionaries, yomichan, epwing]
+---

 [Yomichan](https://foosoft.net/projects/yomichan)
 is a web browser extension with a pop-up dictionary